 You can find more information in the See Course Catalog manual in the RWTHonline Documentation Portal.

 Who can I ask for help?

 - RWTHonline Documentation Portal

 RWTHonline support addresses

-If you are a student, please include your name, student ID number, your username (e.g. ab123456), your course of study, and your query.
+If you are a student, please include your name, student ID number, username (e.g. ab123456), course of study, and your query.

-If you are an employee, please include your name, organizational body (eg. faculty or department), your available functions on RWTHonline, and your query.
+If you are an employee, please include your name, organizational unit (eg. faculty or department), your functions on RWTHonline, and your query.

 Application, student, and fee management

 - Registrar’s Office website